-Ocala values and includes all stakeholders in every facet of the educational process.
-To encourage parent participation, Ocala maintains a system of open two-way communication and employs a variety of ways to increase stakeholder communication.
-Not only is the School Accountability Report Card available on the district's website, but pertinent school information, including results of the school evaluation process, school data, and school programs are also available to parents in the Principal's Newsletter, which is written in English and Spanish.
-Because parent and community participation is essential to student achievement, we provide a number of parent and community involvement opportunities.
-Ocala Middle School has an electronic LCD marquee to provide ongoing information for parents regarding school activities and parent meetings.
-Ocala Middle School also has a parent phone link system that provides daily information to parents regarding their child's attendance and information regarding important school and district activities.
+Fischer values and includes all stakeholders in all facets of the educational process.
+To encourage parent participation, Fischer maintains a system of open two-way communication and employs a variety of ways to increase stakeholder communication.
+Not only is the School Accountability Report Card available on the district's website, but pertinent school information, including results of the school evaluation process, school data, and school programs are also available to parents in the weekly newsletter, which is written in Spanish and English.
+Because a home-school partnership is essential to student achievement, Fischer School provides a number of parent and community involvement opportunities.
+Parents are welcome and are encouraged to participate in our school.
+Parents may become members of decision-making and governing bodies such as the Superintendent's Parent Advisory Resource Committee (SPARC), District English Language Advisory Committee, School Site Council (SSC), and English Language Advisory Committee.
+SSC meetings are held once a month where parents are given information regarding school matters and issues.
+Parents can volunteer for our school dances, field trips, yard supervision and more.
+English, college awareness, parenting and similar classes are also made available to and attended by parents in our school in cooperation with various agencies and organizations of the larger community.